Corner Reflector Plasmonic Nanoantennas for Enhanced Single-Photon Emission: Materials and Methods

 The antenna gain, defined as

-combines the emission efficiency $\eta$ and directivity $D$, serving as the key metric for antenna performance in a RF link \cite{krauslibro,balanis}.
+combines the emission efficiency $\eta$ and directivity $D$, serving as the key metric for antenna performance in an RF link \cite{krauslibro,balanis}.
 This figure of merit is applicable to optical NAs, where it indicates the potential for photon collection from single-photon emitters.
-We now analyze the values of $D$, $f_R$ and $f_L$, the three parameters that determine $G$ for silver and gold NAs.
+We now analyze the values of $D$, $f_R$, and $f_L$, which are the three parameters that determine $G$ for silver and gold NAs.